How to Register:

 Time: 7-10 pm

 We will be exploring Pammel Park at night and discovering all of the wonderful creatures that make the night come alive including owls, bats, and raccoons.
 We will learn about the adaptations that help these creatures see after dark and catch their prey.
-Hands on activities will include a moth investigation, firefly hunt, and animal tracking.
-We will discuss what we should do if we are lost in the woods after dark and campers will practice building a campfire.
+Hands on activities will include blacklight animal tracking, firefly hunting, and night vision activities.
+We will discuss what we should do if we are lost in the woods after dark and campers will practice building a camp fire.

 Chipmunk Camp (Ages 7-9)

 During this 3-day adventure, camp participants will learn about the animals that call the nature center home and discover what different animals need to survive.
 We will learn how our actions affect the world around us and how we can help protect the environment.
-Featured activities will include the Great Poo Pickup Relay, hunts for animal tracks, and critter catching in Middle River.
+Campers will also learn about life cycles of park inhabitants including frogs and butterflies.
+Featured activities will include frog catching, insect netting, and critter catching in Middle River.

 Kestrel Camp (Ages 8-12)

 Campers will spend their time learning about the different types of creatures that reside in Pammel Park including birds, mammals, reptiles, amphibians, and the many types of aquatic organisms found in Middle River.
-Daily adventures will include fossil hunting along sandbars, critter catching at the ford, bird watching at the bird blind, and hikes along the backbone trail.
+Daily adventures will include animal tracking throughout the park, fossil hunting along sandbars, critter catching at the ford, bird watching at the bird blind, and hikes along the backbone trail.
+There will be an emphasis on water quality and the role it plays in the lives of animals.

 *Water Rocks!
 (Ages 9-12)